biomedswe/BASE/README.md

   ```
   source myenv/bin/activate
   ```

-Required Python Packages: This project depends on several external Python packages.
-These dependencies are listed in the requirements.txt file included in the project.
-The following is a brief overview of some key packages:

-numpy: A fundamental package for scientific computing with Python.
-pandas: An open-source data analysis and manipulation tool.
-matplotlib: A comprehensive library for creating static, animated, and interactive visualizations in Python.
-scikit-learn: Simple and efficient tools for predictive data analysis.
-pysam: A module for reading, manipulating, and writing genomic data sets.
-scipy: An open-source software for mathematics, science, and engineering.
+- **Required Python Packages**:
+  - `numpy`: version 1.23.4
+  - `scipy`: version 1.9.1
+  - `pandas`: version 1.5.3
+  - `matplotlib`: version 3.3.2
+  - `joblib`: version 1.2.0
+  - `scikit-learn`: version 1.2.2
+  - `pysam`: version 0.15.2
+  - `cyvcf2`: version 0.30.18

   To install all required packages, navigate to the root directory of this project and run the following command:

 ```
 pip install -r requirements.txt
 ```
 This command will automatically install all the dependencies listed in the requirements.txt file, ensuring that your project environment is correctly set up and ready to run the BASE.

 - **R**: If you don't have R installed, you can download and install it from [The Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/).
 We recommend using the latest version of R to ensure compatibility with all packages.